 NLP is concerned with the representation, processing, analysis, and understanding of human language, as used in speech, text, handwriting, and other unstructured data sources.

 It combines machine learning and deep learning with computational linguistics and uses syntactic analysis and semantic analysis to understand language.

 Syntactic analysis is a technique used to determine the grammatical structure of a sentence.
 The structure of its constituent words determines the grammar of a sentence.

 Semantic analysis refers to the process of analyzing natural language and determining its meaning.
-In NLP, this is accomplished using techniques that recognize, identify, and classify words, phrases, and sentence structures.
+Accomplished using techniques that recognize, identify, and classify words, phrases, and sentence structures.

 For example, “What is the weather today?” could be analyzed using NLP techniques to determine the question’s semantic context, i.e., “I am asking about the weather today.”